Marius Gueit: Biography

 The son of a muleteer, Gueit was born in Hyères, France, and lost his sight at the age of 15 months.
-At first he was a student of the Institut National des Jeunes Aveugles (INJA) (National Institute for Blind Children or Royal Institution for Blind Youth), in Paris, where he taught from 1826 to 1832.
+At first, he was a student of the Institut National des Jeunes Aveugles (INJA) (National Institute for Blind Children or Royal Institution for Blind Youth) in Paris, where he taught from 1826 to 1832.
 Among the professors who taught at this school were the organists Guillaume Lasceux (1740–1831) and Jean-Nicolas Marrigues (1757–1834).

-From 1832 to 1840, Gueit occupied the post of organist of the church of Saint-Paterne of Orléans, succeeding Sébastien Demar (pianist, composer and organist of German origin, installed in Orléans since 1791, at the organ of Saint-Paterne since 1815).
-In this same city, Gueit was also cellist at the musical institut (created in 1834), predecessor to the modern conservatory.
+From 1832 to 1840, Gueit occupied the post of organist of the church of Saint-Paterne of Orléans, succeeding Sébastien Demar (pianist, composer, and organist of German origin, installed in Orléans since 1791, at the organ of Saint-Paterne since 1815).
+In this same city, Gueit was also a cellist at the musical institute (created in 1834), the predecessor to the modern conservatory.

-He then returned to Paris where he held the organ of the church of Saint-Denis-du-Sacrement and became a teacher at the INJA.
+He then returned to Paris, where he held the organ of the church of Saint-Denis-du-Sacrement and became a teacher at the INJA.

-Here he taught the Orleanese organist Henri Victor Tournaillon (1832–1887), entered in the INJA 16 November 1843.
+Here he taught the Orleanese organist Henri Victor Tournaillon (1832–1887), who entered the INJA on 16 November 1843.

-He died in Paris aged 54.
+He died in Paris, aged 54.